AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-methodology.md

 * It helps differentiate links with the same primary ID.
 * Trending on a region is less affected by the dynamic aspect of the web page.
 * Users can see the top performing links within a region.
 With Region as an anchor, we can show overlays of links that are not currently visible on the page (Ajax, Targeting).
 * A Region can supersede pages as a given region may be used across many web pages.
-It helps answer questions like: “Does my "Product Offering" region perform best on the Women's Landing Page or the Men's Landing Page?
+It helps answer questions like: "Does my "Product Offering" region perform best on the Women's Landing Page or the Men's Landing Page?
 * In itself, Region is a relevant dimension to analyze highly dynamic web pages.
 This is because it removes the noise due to continuously changing links: a "Latest News" Region in the CNN landing page may have a lot of changing links.
 But the region will always be there.
 So it might be interesting to trend at the Region level over many days.

 **Customized Region Tracking**

 You can customize the Region parameter for a link (default is link ID): A tag set to "ID" will use all HTML elements with an "id" parameter as a Region.
-Hence, setting the Region tag to "id" will most likely return a lot of distinct regions (as many as there are different “IDs” on the page).
+Hence, setting the Region tag to "id" will most likely return a lot of distinct regions (as many as there are different "IDs" on the page).
 Alternatively, if you want a more customized implementation, you can set the region tag to something more specific, such as "region_id".

 Below, you can view some sample HTML using the default region ID attribute, "id".